credential-handler/vc-examples/contexts/movie-ticket/README.md

 `v2.json` *was* intended for use with the
 [Verifiable Credentials Data Mode v2.0](https://www.w3.org/TR/vc-data-model-2.0/).
-However, for sustainability this context has now been moved to this URL:
+However, for sustainability this context has now been moved to this URL (and further extended):
 `https://contexts.vcplayground.org/examples/movie-ticket-vcdm-v2/v1.json`

 NOTE: Future versions of contexts in this folder SHOULD focus on VCDM v1.1